alok123t/HyINDEL/README.md

 ### Output
 `output.vcf` file is created in output directory

+Output directory will be created, if it doesn't exist

 ### Parameters
 | Options Short | Options Long | Description | Attributes | Mandatory |